 Never use brake fluid from an open container or reuse brake fluid.
 Moisture-contaminated brake fluid could cause vapor build-up (expansion) during hard braking resulting in greatly increased stopping distance or loss of control leading to injury or death.

 - 9. Install the wheel.
-Tighten to 45 ft-lb. - 10.
+Tighten to 45 ft-lb (steel wheels) or 80 ft-lb (aluminum wheels). - 10.
 Remove the ATV from the support stand and verify brake operation.

 Troubleshooting Drive System